opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 30     What were the Beneficiaries to do, faced with the Executor’s intransigence?
 Rather than to start another action to replace the Executor, they have issued a statutory demand, on the footing that if the debt remained unpaid, his resulting insolvency would lead to the same result.
 Having the right to institute an action to protect the Estate, they would have the right to issue a statutory demand to compel him to pay the Estate.
 On that hypothesis, if they so compelled him, they would then also have a right to enforce the terms of the Will.
 It would follow then, that in circumstances such as these where there are no debts outstanding and no _bona fide_ reason preventing distribution, they would have the right to compel him to distribute monies.
 Here they have issued a statutory demand for him to pay them directly.
 This could, so to speak, be viewed as a summation of the otherwise multiple steps.
 The critical question is hence whether there are any rules or principles that enabled the court to acknowledge the substance of the matter, and regard the Beneficiaries as the creditor.

-31     Mr Prakash’s submission was that the maxim, “equity looks on as done that which ought to be done”, enabled the Beneficiaries to take this route.[\[note: 15\]](#Ftn_15) In _HR Trustees Limited v Wembley Plc (In Liquidation), Mr Paul Lorber_ \[2011\] EWHC 2974 (Ch) (“_HR Trustees_”), the claimant sought directions on a scheme amendment made to a pension scheme.
+31     Mr Prakash’s submission was that the maxim, “equity looks on as done that which ought to be done”, enabled the Beneficiaries to take this route.[^15] In _HR Trustees Limited v Wembley Plc (In Liquidation), Mr Paul Lorber_ \[2011\] EWHC 2974 (Ch) (“_HR Trustees_”), the claimant sought directions on a scheme amendment made to a pension scheme.
 The power of amendment contained in the scheme’s trust deed was to be exercised “in writing under their hands”.
 The declaration ought to have been signed by all five trustees.
 One failed to do so arising purely from an administrative error.
 Justice Vos applied the same equitable maxim and decided that the amendment was valid as at the date signed by the four trustees.
 At \[66\]–\[67\] Vos J explained the matter in the following terms:

 66. Here it seems clear to me that the trustees exercised their discretion to amend the rule in the way contained in the amendment.
 They were obliged, having done so under clause 16, to make an appropriate declaration in a particular form.
 They could have been compelled on behalf of the members, who are not volunteers, to specifically perform their exercise of the power.
 Not to make a valid declaration was a breach of the terms of the definitive deed.
 Thus, in my judgment, this is a classic case in which the maxim of equity can and should properly be applied.
 Mr Moeran is wrong, in my judgment, to submit that this is an extension of the doctrine.
 It may be that there has never been before a case on all fours with the present, but law and equity would be made to look ridiculous if it were powerless to correct what has been an obvious administrative error like the one made in this case.
 Moreover, none of the members of the scheme in any category have any reason to feel aggrieved.
 The members, apart from those in former scheme B, were told about the change at the time in July 2000.
 They never expected to continue to accrue rights on the previous basis.
 If they did so, they would be receiving a windfall which they had no right to expect.
 They cannot have known until much later that the amendment had been defectively executed.